+#P

+(LAMBDA (X) Y (COND & &))

+#(3)

+#(2 (X Y))

+#P

-#P (LAMBDA (X) Y (COND & &)) #(3) #(2 (X Y)) #P (LAMBDA (X Y) (COND & &)) #
+(LAMBDA (X Y) (COND & &))

+#

 All structure modification done by the editor is destructive, i.e., the editor uses RPLACA and RPLACD to physically change the structure it was given.
 Note that all three of the above commands perform their operation with respect to the nth element from the front of the current expression; the sign of n is used to specify whether the operation is replacement or insertion.
-Thus, there is no way to specify deletion or replacement of the nth element from the end of the current expression, or insertion before the nth element from the end without counting out that element's position from the front of the list.
+Thus, there is no way to specify deletion or replacement of the nth element from the end of the current expression, or insertion before the nth element from the front of the list.
 Similarly, because we cannot specify insertion after a particular element, we cannot attach something at the end of the current expression using the above commands.
 Instead, we use the command N (for NCONC).
-Thus we could have performed the above changes instead by:
+Thus we could have performed the above changes instead by: #P

-#P

 (LAMBDA (X) Y (COND & &))

 #(3)

 #2 (N Y)

 #P

 (X Y)

 #↑ P

 #(LAMBDA (X Y) (COND & &))

 #